When Sally Potter isn’t singing or playing the banjo,

 to record a CD, "it's

-Sally also leads monthly community sings, leads the Ten Pound Fiddle's annual Holiday Sing, and currently, is the booking agent for the Ten Pound Fiddle Concert Series.
+Sally also leads monthly community sings at Dublin Square, leads the Ten Pound Fiddle's annual Holiday Sing, coordinates the Community Sings at the Great Lakes Folk Festival and the Wheatland Music Festival and currently, is the booking agent for the Ten Pound Fiddle Concert and Dance Series.

 Roxanne Frith is a long-standing member of the art